 Printable Montessori Continent 3-Part Cards Make Geography Fun

-Although geography has a reputation of being dry and boring, we discovered the secret to making continents fun for kids.
-I call it the “continent c’s”: consistent colors and captivating context.
-Montessori 3-part continent cards follow this brilliant color-coding system that’s used across their world maps and globes.
+Although geography is known for being dry and boring, we discovered the secret to making continents fun for kids.
+I call it the “continent’s”: consistent colors and captivating context.
+Montessori 3-part continent cards follow the smart color-coding system used in world maps and globes.

 Then comes the best part: we bring these land masses to life with stories, history, people, animals, and languages.